christianThardy/christianThardy.github.io/llms-mental-health.md

 This ability to detect nuanced emotion is important because Emobot needs a way to be robust to counterfactual emotions.
 Not everything a person says that could be detected as positive is necessarily positive and updating the labels based on the lexical models' output allows us to train a high level classifier that can pick up on counterfactual sentiment and therefore give Emotbot the ability to parse particularly difficult text.
 This also gives us the ability to craft Emobot's prompt in a way that it provides nuanced questions when it is uncertain about the emotional context, which is a great feature to have when prompting a user for introspection.

-To correct the initial models predictions we used frameworks designed to capture specific phenomena related to the psychology of a person derived through their use of language.
+Reflected by the table above, to correct the initial models predictions we used frameworks designed to capture specific phenomena related to the psychology of a person derived through their use of language.
 These frameworks allowed us to represent these phenomena quantitatively.
 In NLP, we usually discard function words, so things like prepositions, pronouns, articles, subordinating conjunctions, determiners etc. In psychological analysis, we keep these words because they are high in frequency.
 This is where the Zipf distribution really gets to shine.

 In the English language, function words make up less than 0.04% of our vocabulary, but make up over half of the words that we use when communicating.
 Function words are important because one part of your brain focuses on content words(Wernicke's area of the brain) and the other focuses on function words(Broca's area of the brain).
 <p align="center">
 <img src="https://github.com/christianThardy/Logistic-Regression/assets/29679899/3e10fd7f-ce2a-432d-9b86-ecc2d7fc7f4e" width="350" height="250">
 </p>

 We're cognitively aware of the Wernicke's area, but we are not aware of the Broca's area.
 Broca's is always working in the background as we're processing language and is about as subconcious as eye movements.
 WAs processes content words and they usually have some emotional connection, BAs take up less space because words like `a`, `and`, `the` take up less space in the brain.
-You don't have an emotion connection to a "filler" word.
+We usually don't have emotional connections to "filler" words.
 As words from the BAs are primarily subconcious, they are hard to manipulate unless you're acutely aware of how you're using them, so they reveal a lot about psychological states because in the context of the content words, they are relational and express relationships between objects and concepts.
 They also express relationships between your self, others, objects around you, how you view those interactions and how they are interacting with each other.

 For example, let's take the sentence *"I had a flashback of Craig studying that slide"*.
 Why are we using the word *that* instead of *this* or *the*?
 There are probably alot of reasons that we're consciously not thinking about.
 When we use *this* or *the* it implies some sort of spacial relationship, so *this* describes something that is closer to us whereas *that* expresses something that is farther away from us.
 So when we say *that slide* we're distancing ourselves from the slide and if we say *this slide* it's metaphorically a slide that is closer to us in some way, whereas *the slide* puts the slide in some completely different space from where we are because we're not talking about any relationship that we have with that slide.
 So this makes function words useful when we want to model relationships between what a person expresses between themselves, others, objects around them in the world, and interactions between them and each other.